ATLAS: A Layered Constraint-Guided Framework for Structured Artifact Generation in LLM-Assisted MDE: Evaluation

-\item \textbf{Practical deployment scenarios}: Many organizations deploy LLM-based tooling through API access rather than self-hosted inference, particularly for occasional system generation tasks where the overhead of local infrastructure deployment is unjustified.
-RQ2 evaluates a representative deployment scenario complementary to the local vLLM evaluation in RQ1.
+\item \textbf{Deployment realism}: Many organizations consume advanced LLM capability through API access rather than a self-hosted inference stack, especially for occasional high-value synthesis tasks.
+RQ2 therefore complements the controlled local study of RQ1 with a realistic deployment setting instead of simply pushing the local 32B configuration to its upper bound.